|1||Peshawar, Khyber Pakhtunkhwa|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Peshawar air is currently 2 times above WHO exposure recommendation
+PM2.5 concentration in Peshawar is currently 15.8 times the WHO annual air quality guideline value

 Unhealthy for Sensitive Groups 109 US AQI